RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 - **Precision is moderate** (61.4%), which makes this model well-suited for **broad lead discovery** and outreach where recall matters more than strict precision.
 - The inclusion of `Industry`, `AgencySize`, and `IsSeniorRole` as structured features adds **contextual richness**, helping the model distinguish buyers embedded in generalist, administrative, or hybrid roles.
 - By focusing on **real job text** (title, description, and duties) and excluding engineered search terms (search keywords), the model maintains **generalizability and interpretability** across agencies and departments.

+#### Log Loss

+- **Log Loss Score (Model):** `0.316`

+Log loss evaluates how well the predicted probabilities align with actual class labels, penalizing incorrect predictions more harshly when they are overly confident.
+Our model’s log loss score of **0.316** represents a substantial improvement over the naïve baseline score of **0.690**, which reflects a model that always predicts the average class probability.
+This improvement confirms that our model generates **well-calibrated, informative probabilities**.

+Importantly, this score aligns with our earlier observation that **most predicted probabilities fall between 0.1 and 0.6**, indicating the model is not overly confident in its predictions.
+This moderate range of scores suggests the model is capturing real-world ambiguity—providing nuanced, probabilistic estimates instead of binary, all-or-nothing outputs.
+That calibration helps lower log loss and supports more effective prioritization and ranking of potential leads.

 #### Threshold Optimization on Performance